tuanha2000vn/Home-Assistant-Dashboard/voice_English.md

 en_US

-#### voiceAll: Word to call "all" device in your language i.e Turn off all the light.
+#### voiceAll: Word to call "all" device in your language like "Turn off all the light".
 Enter few most popular word

 all the